MacBeth MassacreA play by Shakespeare

 Belief in witchcraft, overweening ambition, and the murder of kings in the earlier Rana era and the Palace Massacre in 2001 are themes that will resonate in Nepal, especially with the splendid historic Rana era costumes mixed with modern Nepali dress: women in sari, and the men in Nepali Army uniforms and daura suruwal.
 For contemporary America, magical thinking, conspiracy theories, and a President who some fear would be King can strike a chord.
 In both countries, the haunting memory of civil war, assassination and murder can strike fear.
 However, both the transcendent dramatic text and operatic score circle into a great moral center that ultimately is reassuring about the cost of evil and the triumph of good.

-Created and directed by OWT Artistic Director Deborah Merola and Music Director/Music Arranger Jonathan Khuner of the San Francisco Opera and the Metropolitan Opera, Macbeth Massacre will feature leading Nepali and Indian stage/film actors Rajkumar Pudasaini and Kavita Srinivasan in the dramatic roles of Macbeth and Lady Macbeth.
-In very special cameos, the international opera performers Roy Stevens and Annalisa Winberg appear in the sung roles, supported by celebrated OWT Company Actors and the Kathmandu Chorale.
+Created and directed by OWT Artistic Director Deborah Merola and Music Director/Music Arranger Jonathan Khuner of the San Francisco Opera and the Metropolitan Opera, Macbeth Massacre will feature stage actor Rajkumar Pudasaini in the dramatic role of Macbeth, as well as in very special cameos, the international opera performers Roy Stevens and Annalisa Winberg appear in the sung roles, supported by celebrated OWT Company Actors and the Kathmandu Chorale.